adamsilver/adamsilver.io-jekyll/_posts/2015-12-27-why-hover-menus-are-problematic.md

 There is no hover on touch-enabled devices (unless the user plugs in a pointing device).
 And touch-enabled devices are everywhere and they come in all shapes and sizes.

+## Conclusion

-## Embrace the web, design for everyone
+Embrace the web, design for everyone!

-**Instead of focusing on device classification, focus on device capability.** You can't control who will access your website and with what device so it's advisable to design for touch, mouse, finger, keyboard interchangeably.
+Instead of focusing on device classification, focus on device capability.
+You can't control who will access your website and with what device so it's advisable to design for touch, mouse, finger, keyboard interchangeably.

 The simplest solution is to show a menu via click.
 Click works when the user taps, when the user clicks with the mouse, and when the user tabs via keyboard and presses enter.